LinioIT/rabbitmq-http-relay/README.md

 ==========================================
 RabbitMQ consumer, written in Go, which reliably sends requests to an http server.

-**Usage:**
+**Description:**
-Clients insert messages containing http requests into a RabbitMQ "main" queue.
-The Go consumer parses these messages and attempts the request.
-Failed requests are placed on a "wait" queue until a configured delay period has expired.
+In order to reliably send an http request, a client inserts a message containing the request into a RabbitMQ queue.
+The Go consumer parses messages from this main queue and then attempts the request.
+Failed requests are placed on a wait queue, where they stay until a configured delay period has expired.
 They are then moved back to the main queue for retry.
 Messages are retried until: the http request is successful, the message expiration time has been reached, or a permanent error has been encountered (e.g. message parsing error, 4XX http response code).

 **Features include:**
 - Concurrent execution of http requests in their own goroutines